My father looks confused more than anything else.

 The kids chatter, their parents complain about work and war.
 The oldest chime in when everyone else pauses to take a breath.

 He fell last week, in Florida, where it likely happens enough that it sounds to Charon like he lives under a percussion section.
 All reports indicated that dad was at the gate we all eventually reach.
 I flew down.
 He seems to improve by the day, I think spurred by my mother’s threat of a feeding tube and nursing home.
 He’s showing the kind of fight I hadn’t seen from him in two years.

 But there’s the look of confusion.
 His brain is strong and sharp and when he has his energy he can converse, more each day.
 He may stick around a while, which would be very lucky for us all.
 But his eyes ask how the hell he got there, and why.
 How many times have you asked yourself what our time here is about, who put us on the earth and whether it’s one of many worlds or one big self-referring circle?
 And as we reach the end, when our bodies give in to entropy or universe expansion or whatever, we still don’t know.
 We realize that we will never know.
 That’s a crueler fate than if there’s only oblivion on the Other Side.
 Oblivion is…nothing.
 You can’t even be disappointed by it.
-But the unanswered question — what was is all about? — torments us up until the last seconds.
+But the unanswered question — what was this all about? — torments us up until the last seconds.